nextflow-io/nextflow/docs/config.md

 }
 ```

-As a result, deeply nested config options can be assigned in a variety of ways.
+As a result, deeply nested config options can be assigned in various ways.
 For example, the following three assignments are equivalent:

 ```groovy
 executor.retry.maxAttempt = 5